redstone-finance/redstone-oracles-monorepo/packages/canton-connector/daml/core/README.md

       payloadHex : PayloadHex
     controller caller
     do
+      if iRedStoneCore_ShouldVerifyViewer this caller then
+         iRedStoneCore_VerifyViewer this caller
+      else
+         pure ()

-      iRedStoneCore_GetPricesImpl this feedIds currentTime payloadHex
+      iRedStoneCore_GetPricesImpl this caller feedIds currentTime payloadHex
 ```

-The `caller : Party` pattern allows any party to call the contract directly, including for disclosed contract access.
+The `caller : Party` pattern is used as the `controller`.
+The `iRedStoneCore_ShouldVerifyViewer` controls whether viewer authorization is enforced — when `True`, `iRedStoneCore_VerifyViewer` checks that the caller is in the `viewers` list.
+This allows templates like `RedStoneCore` (disclosed contract pattern) to disable the check while `RedStoneAdapter` enforces it.
 See the [Caller Pattern](../README.md#caller-pattern) section for details.

 #### Contract template